lil-armstrong/alx-system_engineering-devops/0x16-api_advanced/README.md

     Prototype: def number_of_subscribers(subreddit)
     If not a valid subreddit, return 0.
     NOTE: Invalid subreddits may return a redirect to search results.
 Ensure that you are not following redirects.

+# 1. Top ten

+Write a function that queries the Reddit API and prints the titles of the first 10 hot posts listed for a given subreddit.

+Requirements:

+    Prototype: def top_ten(subreddit)
+    If not a valid subreddit, print None.
+    NOTE: Invalid subreddits may return a redirect to search results.
+Ensure that you are not following redirects.